 - learn how to conduct field research in local communities

-You'll complete 36 credits in courses related to your major, and 120 credits overall.
+Sociology and Anthropology majors will complete 36 credits in courses related to their major, including a three-credit internship, and 120 credits overall.

 3+3 Law degree: If you are thinking about law school, consider UMass Law's accelerated program.
 Your first year at UMass Law counts as your senior year at UMass Dartmouth.